codeforbtv/expunge-vt/README.md

 1. Clone the github repository to your machine

-1. In your terminal, navigate to the `extensionDirectory` folder and run NPM install.
+1. In your terminal, navigate to the `extensionDirectory` folder and run "npm install".

 1. Open [chrome://extensions/](chrome://extensions/) on your chrome browser.